tern-lang/tern/README.md

 ### Development Environment

-The development environment, Snap Studio, is written with HTML5 and TypeScript.
+The development environment, Tern Studio, is written with HTML5 and TypeScript.
 It comes packaged as a standalone application leveraging the [Chrome Embedded Framework](https://en.wikipedia.org/wiki/Chromium_Embedded_Framework).
-Running an application from Snap Studio is as simple has pressing the play button.
+Running an application from Tern Studio is as simple has pressing the play button.
 This will initiate a bootstrapping process where the interpreter is downloaded in to a harness once this bootstrapping process has completed the source program is downloaded and executed.
 Stepping through the code can be done by setting break points.